anzy03/Unity-2D-Zombie-Hunter/README.md

 # Unity-2D-Zombie-Hunter

 The Name of this game is Zombie Hunter.
-Its a lane based never ending Zombie shooter, where there are 3 lanes and 2 types of zombie.
-The zombies are spawned randomly in any if the 3 lanes with randomied type.
-The players aim is the stop the zombies to hit the line of defence.
-The spawn rate for the Zombies increse as the player accumlates more time.
+It’s a lane based never ending Zombie shooter, where there are 3 lanes and 2 types of zombie.
+The zombies are spawned randomly in any if the 3 lanes with randomized type.
+The players aim is the stop the zombies to hit the line of defense.
+The spawn rate for the Zombies increase as the player accumulates more time

 ### Target Platfrom.
 The game is meant to be played on Mobile platform.